open-component-model/ocm-spec/doc/04-extensions/00-component-descriptor/README.md

 # Component Descriptor Serialization Formats

-This specification covers two serialization version for component descriptors:
+This specification covers two serialization versions for component descriptors:

 - [v2](v2.md) the version used prior to this specification